 Make sure your friends are cool

 The cool kids are the ones with the most influence.
 Often times to be successful, it is all about “who you know.”
 The cool kids are the one’s that have 20,000 targeted and real followers.
 Not bots or randoms.
-The one’s that have 1,000 subscribers on StumbleUpon and the one’s that seem to get 90% of their submissions on the front page of digg.
 It is going to take a lot of time and effort to get these influential people to notice you.
 One tip is to be active on multiple networks and network with the same people across these networks.

 Many of these social media power users have blogs.
 Contributing thoughtful comments on a regular basis on their blog might help you get noticed.
 Re-tweeting their posts regularly might help.
 Stumbling or digging their submissions… you get the point.